rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 See what's changed on <cdr-link style="vertical-align: baseline" href="https://github.com/rei/rei-cedar/releases/tag/v13.1.0">GitHub <icon-brand-github /></cdr-link>

 ### New icons
-- New icons have been added to the library
+New icons have been added to the library.
 ## 13.0.2

 ### Bug fixes

-- CdrModal has been updated to address an issue with the display of the close button when hiding the modal's title.
+CdrModal has been updated to address an issue with the display of the close button when hiding the modal's title.

 ## 13.0.1